Odin7094/Get-Random-Fictional-Character/README.md

 If you want to recompile then the build.bat script just runs g++ that outputs file with cgi extension into the right folder.
 In one place in code there is one thing copied from [there](https://stackoverflow.com/a/600014) because I didn't remember how to quickly do that in cpp without parsing it myself.

+It is possible xammp's apache will need some .ini parameters switched to allow cgi execution but I don't remember if and how I did do that years ago.
+Google will have solution.

 ## Quick guide to use
-Place CSV in the same folder(.../xampp/cgi-bin for my case) as the .cgi, boot up your server(for me xampp cuz quick and easy) and enter through url.
+Place CSV in the same folder(.../xampp/cgi-bin for example) as the .cgi, boot up your server(for me xampp cuz quick and easy) and enter through url.

+It doesn't check if the file exists or anything and is set straight up in the code to open charactersWithArticles.csv so for quick """install""" use this file.

 ![UseExample](https://media.discordapp.net/attachments/321695978531061761/1093638925131726938/image.png)